bryceott/okta-sdk-php/README.md

 }
  ```

-Run `composer require okta/sdk` from the root of your project in terminal, and you are done.
+Run `composer require okta/sdk dev-master` from the root of your project in terminal, and you are done.

 ## Client Initialization
 Once you have the SDK installed in your project, you will need to instantiate a Client object.
 We follow the builder